Aerizeon/Shockies/README.md

 ```
 You can now access your device using http://shockies.local or using the IP address shown in the Serial Monitor.

-### Safety Configuration
+### Configuration
-The safety configuration page found on http://shockies.local allows you to set maximum values for intensity and duration, that override values sent to the device.
+The configuration page found on http://shockies.local allows you to set maximum values for intensity and duration for each of the 3 mappable collars.
+Additionally, you can choose between the *PET998DR Clone* and *FunniPets* collars

 #### Enabled Features
-Allows the user to specified which features are enabled.
+Allows the user to specified which collar features are enabled.
+* Light
-* Beep - Default ON
+* Beep
-* Vibrate - Default ON
+* Vibrate
-* Shock - Default ON
+* Shock
+Not all features will be available on every collar, so these settings may not have any noticable effect.

 #### Maximum Intensity Settings
 Specifies the maximum allowable intensity and continuious duration for Shock and Vibrate commands.